 7 tips to build a better year-end giving campaign

 Make sure you’re polished and prepared for the biggest fundraising period of the year with the following strategies.
+Below, we explain seven ways to tweak your fundraising strategy before the New Year.

 1. Reflect on past campaigns